emily-chan/Haskell-Blog/Recursion.md

 ```

 ### Sorting
 The odds and evens functions take in one non type-variable argument and return one non type-variable.
-The `odds` function returns characters at the odd positions while the even function returns characters at the even positions.
+The `odds` function returns characters at the odd positions while the `evens` function returns characters at the even positions.
 ```Haskell
 odds :: [a] -> [a]
 odds [] = []